 In the past, the research community assumed that beyond the reproductive system, differences between men and women simply did not exist or were not relevant.
-Some of the reasons researchers have preferred male subjects include: the cost of using one sex, a sense of having to protect vulnerable women and/or a potential fetus, uniformity, avoiding the “complications” of the menstrual cycle, and perceived complexity of recruitment.
+Some of the reasons researchers have preferred male subjects include: the cost of using both sexes, a sense of having to protect vulnerable women and/or a potential fetus, uniformity, avoiding the “complications” of the menstrual cycle, and perceived complexity of recruitment.
 However, the truth, as outlined in Dr.

 Historically, research into various diseases and health conditions was conducted exclusively on men, despite the fact that both men and women are affected by a range of illnesses and stand to benefit from the most contemporary treatments.
 Today, as we aim to conduct inclusive health research and to provide effective, personalized healthcare to all people, we recognize a significant truth: A number of important differences exist between men’s and women’s experiences of health and illness.
 Some diseases occur more commonly among women, while others disproportionately affect men.
 Further, men and women frequently experience different symptoms of the same underlying problem or illness (e.g., heart disease), and they often respond differently to the same medications or therapies.
 To learn more about cardiovascular disease, cancer, diseases of the nervous and musculoskeletal systems, reproductive biology, autoimmune diseases, and so many other conditions, we must accept that the sex of an individual contributes to health and disease in significant ways.

 On June 17, 2014, A bipartisan bill was introduced in Congress by U.S. Rep. Jim Cooper and U.S. Rep. Cynthia Lummis that would require the inclusion and separate analysis of both male and female animals, tissues and cells in basic research conducted and funded by the National Institutes of Health (NIH).
 This bill, if passed, would make the recent announcement by NIH Director Francis Collins last May the law of the land.